gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 There has been a deadly outbreak of a new strain of the Vibrio cholerae bacterium, known to cause cholera.
+You have been contracted by the CDC to _de novo_ assemble this novel, rapidly evolving strain.
+The CDC has generated whole genome shotgun data using Illumina paired-end 50nt reads (PE50) and Pacbio reads.

-A typical V. cholerae genome is organized into two circular chromosomes with a total length of about 4Mbp (4 million base pairs) with 3,885 annotated genes.
+A typical _V. cholerae_ genome is organized into two circular chromosomes with a total length of about 4Mbp (4 million base pairs) with 3,885 annotated genes.

 ### Downloading data from SRA
 Massive amounts of Illumina, Pacbio, 454, Sanger, and other data are stored in the Sequence Read Archive (SRA).
-Whenever you publish a paper that generates sequence data, you should always submit it to a public repository like SRA.
-The SRA developers maintain a set of tools to quickly let you download sequence data submitted to the SRA.
+Whenever you publish a paper that generates sequence data, you should always submit it to a public repository like SRA so that it safely remains in the public domain.
+The SRA developers maintain a set of tools to quickly let a user download sequence data that is archived in the SRA.
 First, download a subset of paired end 50nt Illumina whole genome shotgun V. cholerae reads generated at the Center for Disease Control (CDC) using the SRA “fastq-dump” program.

     /usr/local/sra/latest/bin/fastq-dump --split-files ERR632095